westshae/keyhooktest/run-and-thought-process.md

 2. Due to this, the tenant overview page is being scrapped.
 This includes the tenant 'get' endpoint.
 3. In production, an email/sms would be sent instead.
 4. In addition to these changes, the pages have removed their tenant/pm url parent.
+5. The availability/free GET endpoint will be moved into the bookings/tenant route to replace the above endpoint.

 # Breakdown of pages
 1. It's clear the grid needs to be a component.